 - Custody arrangements

-While uncommon, it’s not unheard of for one party or another to take exception once the settlement agreement has been drafted, finalized, and presented for signature.
-In the event this happens to you, your legal council should be able to convert from a flat fee to a retainer arrangement in next to no time.
+While uncommon, it’s not unheard of for one party to take exception once the settlement agreement has been reached.
+In the event this happens to you, your legal counsel should be able to convert from a flat fee to a retainer arrangement in next to no time.

 What to Do Next?

-Still have questions?
+Still, have questions?
 You don’t have to keep waiting to find answers about uncontested divorce law.
-Call (770) 475-2521 to contact the Reeder Law Firm now, and get help.
+Call (770) 475-2521 to contact the Reeder Law Firm now.